Applying to the Honors College at UT Dallas

 The Terry Scholars Program

-The Terry Scholars Program at UT Dallas provides ambitious young men and women the intellectual, social, cultural and financial support necessary for their preparation as the future leaders of Texas and our nation.
+The Terry Scholars Program at UT Dallas provides ambitious student scholars the intellectual, social, cultural and financial support necessary for their preparation as the future leaders of Texas and our nation.
 It was established in 2006 when Houston-based Terry Foundation expanded its program to include UT Dallas.
-The Terry Foundation is the largest provider of private scholarships in the state of Texas having awarded scholarship funding to 2600+ scholars state-wide since 1986.
-Their goal is to aid Texas high school graduates who show promise of future leadership distinction and to provide ample funding to students who might not otherwise be able to attend college.
+The Terry Foundation is one of the largest providers of private scholarships in the state of Texas having awarded scholarship funding to over 3,700 scholars state-wide since 1986.
+Their goal is to aid students who show promise of future leadership distinction and to provide ample funding to students who might not otherwise be able to attend college.
 Students interested in applying to the Terry Scholars Program must apply directly through the university.
 For more information, please visit the Terry Scholars Program website.

 The National Merit Scholars Program

 The National Merit Scholars Program at UT Dallas offers students a generous financial package and admission to the Collegium V Honors Program.
 In addition, the National Merit Scholars Program will host social, cultural and academic events to facilitate interaction between National Merit Scholars at UT Dallas.
 For more information regarding program eligibility and application guidelines, please see the National Merit Scholars Program website.

 The Office of Distinguished Scholarships